parenting kids

 • Do you have time to spend with your chosen pet each day?
 The amount of time needed will depend upon the type of pet you settle upon

-The best pets for kids will be the pet that fits into your lifestyle the best without adding unnecessary stress to mum and dad.
+The best pets for kids will be those that fit into your lifestyle the best without adding unnecessary stress to mum and dad.

 So which will you choose, from one of the following best pets for kids?